-Unlike previous years when donors typically gave to organizations because they were frugal nonprofits, donors today are more interested in how their money will make an impact.
+Unlike previous years when donors typically gave to organizations because they were frugal nonprofits, donors today are more interested in how their money will make an impact and the charity overhead myth.

 The days of the frugal nonprofit may be coming to an end.